NeurologiaLogic/list-of-words/README.md

 This project was made to try and read 28k worth of json data with the use of web worker

 ## Demo Links
+Can't be deployed currently because of a bug in web service worker (app works in development)

 ### `npm start`